Samillion/mpv-ytdlautoformat/README.md

 # mpv-ytdlautoformat
-A simple mpv script to automatically change `ytdl-format` (for youtube-dl), specifically if the URL is Youtube or Twitch.
+A simple mpv script to automatically change `ytdl-format`, specifically if the URL is Youtube or Twitch.

 This script supports and works with multi-purpose playlists.
 For example, if you have a playlist that includes Youtube URLs, Vimeo URLs and local files.

-If the URL is Youtube or Twitch, `ytdl-format` is set to: 480p, 30 FPS and no VP9.
+If the URL is Youtube or Twitch, `ytdl-format` is set to: 480p, 30 FPS and no VP9 codec.

-Otherwise, `ytdl-format` is set to: Best video quality, 30 FPS and no VP9
+Otherwise, `ytdl-format` is set to: Best video quality, 30 FPS and no VP9 codec.

-# Adding More Domains & Adjusting Video Quality
+# Options
 If you would like to add more domains to have `ytdl-format` automatiaclly changed for them, simply add them to the `StreamSource` set.

-To adjust quality of matched domains, edit changedQuality value.
+To adjust quality of matched domains, edit `changedQuality` value.

 Affects matched and non-matched domains:
-- To enable VP9 codec, change enableVP9 to true.
+- To enable VP9 codec, change `enableVP9` to `true`.
-- To change frame rate, adjust FPSLimit, default is 30.
+- To change frame rate, adjust `FPSLimit`, default is `30`.

 FPS can be more than 30, however it depends on some factors:
 - Can the video stream run that limit?